- LED enhances the amount/levels of possible details captured compared to UV bulbs

 - Push button on/off operation (No timer)

 - 6-foot, 3-prong power cord

-- Includes a foam pad for easy, on-contact exposing
+- Includes a styrofoam pad for easy, on-contact exposing

 - Three-year limited warranty (please see manual for details)